-Recognizing that the "vision exam" portion of the Vision Care Program duplicates existing benefit provided under Medical Coverage section 24.1 (Medical Coverage) and 24.2 (Maximum Medical Premium Payment), the Union and the City agree to revisit the Vision Care Program during the term of this Agreement with the expectation that it may be possible to identify a plan that provides a "Hardware Only" benefit (Lenses every 12-months; Frames every 24-months).
+Recognizing that the "vision exam" portion of the Vision Care Program duplicates existing benefit provided under Medical Coverage Section 24.1 (Medical Coverage) and 24.2 (Maximum Medical Premium Payment), the Union and the City agree to revisit the Vision Care Program during the term of this Agreement with the expectation that it may be possible to identify a plan that provides a "Hardware Only" benefit (Lenses every 12-months; Frames every 24-months).
 Such "Hardware Only" plan shall be at a lower City and employee cost than the present Vision Services Plan (\$25 Plan B).

-- 24.5 Change in Insurance Carrier: Before the City acts to change an insurance carrier during the term of this Agreement, the City shall give the Union thirty (30) days notice of its intention to change carriers and shall, upon written request, meet with the Union to discuss the reasons for such change.
-The final determination of insurance carriers shall be at the sole discretion of the City. - 24.6 Domestic Partner Coverage: If an employee chooses to complete and submit an Affidavit of Domestic partnership and sign up for medical and/or dental benefits for his or her domestic partner, the employee shall be subject to federal and state income tax withholding.
+24.5 Change in Insurance Carrier:

+Before the City acts to change an insurance carrier during the term of this Agreement, the City shall give the Union thirty (30) days notice of its intention to change carriers and shall, upon written request, meet with the Union to discuss the reasons for such change.
+The final determination of insurance carriers shall be at the sole discretion of the City.

+24.6 Domestic Partner Coverage:

+If an employee chooses to complete and submit an Affidavit of Domestic partnership and sign up for medical and/or dental benefits for his or her domestic partner, the employee shall be subject to federal and state income tax withholding.

+24.7 Part-Time Employees and Prorated Benefits:

+All career and grant-funded, benefited employees working less than full time shall receive prorated rather than full fringe benefits and shall pay, by payroll deduction, a pro rata portion of the health and dental insurance premiums.

+24.8 Commencement of Medical, Dental, and Vision Benefits:

+Medical, dental, and vision benefits shall begin the first day of the calendar month following the date of hire, and end the last day of the month an employee is in pay status.

+24.9 Health Insurance In-Lieu Payments:

+Effective January 1, 2013, for employees who show proof of alternate medical coverage, the City will compensate the employee \$532.06 per month, prorated for less than full-time employees, as provided in Section 24.7 (Part-Time Employees and Prorated Benefits).
+This benefit shall be frozen at this amount for the term of this agreement.

+24.10 Group Life Insurance:

-- 24.7 Part-Time Employees and Prorated Benefits: All career and grant-funded, benefited employees working less than full time shall receive prorated rather than full fringe benefits and shall pay, by payroll deduction, a pro rata portion of the health and dental insurance premiums. - 24.8 Commencement of Medical, Dental, and Vision Benefits: Medical, dental, and vision benefits shall begin the first day of the calendar month following the date of hire, and end the last day of the month an employee is in pay status. - 24.9 Health Insurance In-Lieu Payments: Effective January 1, 2013, for employees who show proof of alternate medical coverage, the City will compensate the employee \$532.06 per month, prorated for less than full-time employees, as provided in Section 24.7 (Part-Time Employees and Prorated Benefits).
-This benefit shall be frozen at this amount for the term of this agreement. - 24.10 Group Life Insurance: The City shall provide group life insurance, by a carrier of the City's choice, in the amount of \$50,000.00 which shall include a standard accidental death and dismemberment provision of a like amount.
-Life insurance shall become effective the first day of the calendar month following appointment, and shall continue until the last calendar month in a pay status. - 24.11 Pre-Tax Status: When employees are required to contribute to the cost for medical, dental, or vision insurance, those contributions will continue to qualify as pre-tax expenses under the provisions of IRS Section 125.
+Effective January 1, 2016, the City shall provide group life insurance, by a carrier of the City's choice, in the amount of \$100,000 which shall include a standard accidental death and dismemberment provision of a like amount.
+In addition, the employee may purchase additional life insurance up to a maximum of \$300,000 at a rate offered by the City's insurance carrier and subject to any medical exam as required by the insurance carrier.
+Life insurance shall become effective the first day of the calendar month following appointment, and shall continue until the last calendar month in a pay status.

+24.11 Pre-Tax Status:

+When employees are required to contribute to the cost for medical, dental, or vision insurance, those contributions will continue to qualify as pre-tax expenses under the provisions of IRS Section 125.